 At least a part of Peter’s reason for praising God was because of the mercy he has shown us.
 Mercy is defined as pity or compassion.
 God, the Father, saw the helpless condition of humanity, and had pity, or compassion, on us.
 And his mercy led to action on his part.
 He didn’t just look at us and feel sorry for us.
 He acted to do something about our condition.

 But God’s mercy has been demonstrated in different ways throughout our history.
 Repeatedly throughout the story of humanity, as told in the Bible, God has been merciful to us.
-Even when we deserve only punishment, even that is tempered with mercy.
+Even when we deserve only punishment it is tempered with mercy.

 A Living Hope